-UX folks typically focus on ways to make products/services EASIER TO USE: for instance through better workflows, consistent images or analogies, stepwise value analysis, follow-them-home studies, etc.
+UX folks typically focus on ways to make products or services that are EASIER TO USE – for instance – through better workflows, consistent images or analogies, stepwise value analysis, follow-them-home studies, etc.

 Product managers should be thinking about the much broader problem:

 Are we solving a problem that large numbers of customers will pay to solve?

 Have we found a market segment, i.e. a large group of customers with similar enough needs, buying patterns, price sensitivity, channel preference, etc that this product makes economic sense?

 How should we position this product, what are its essential benefits (and features) for our target audience?
 Why will customers buy/use it?

 Sales/marketing model, preferred channels and service/support model?
 How will customers discover, try, buy, support and buy again?

 How should we package and price this product?
 How does it relate to other things we sell, and things our partners/channels sell?